Thursday, 16 April 2026

 • Once removed, extend to MFD to access the set screw on the front lens retaining collar (including the nameplate) - once the retaining collar is removed you can remove the lens objective as a single unit and set it safely aside.

-• Remove the rear mount and the aperture ring as usual - there are no gotchas here - to expose the aperture coupling pin; unscrew this and pick out the aperture fork.
+• Remove the rear mount and the aperture ring as usual - there are no gotchas here and can be lifted straihgt off - to expose the aperture coupling pin; unscrew this pin and pick out the aperture fork.

-• Remove the 3x screws and remove the focus ring.
-These 3x screws are where you'd adjust infinity focus.
+• Remove the 3x screws and lift off the focus ring.
+These 3x screw holes are where you'd adjust infinity focus post reassembly - the holes are on the central helicoid.

 • From the rear, remove the chrome grab ring - you don't need to remove the ident spring if you're lazy, simply press it down before sliding the grab ring over.
-Next remove screws securing the focus distince scale.
-The helicoid screws are accessible without remove the distance scale but its easier to remove this.
+Next remove screws securing the focus distince scale and remove the same way - this distance scale also acts as infinity/near range stops for the focus ring.
+The helicoid screws are accessible without removing the distance scale but its easier to remove it.

 • Mark an infinity alighment mark on the central and rear helicoids.